 Highlight, right-click and copy the link that was generated in the second field.

-Open a web browser and type in http://<the IP address of the NAS> and hit Enter.
+Open a web browser and type in http:// and hit Enter.

 This will bring you to the BlackArmor NAS Login page.
 Do not Login.